-Legal And Community Standards
+Legal and Community Standards

 Meyer Dairy, Inc. v.
-NLRB, involved the status of milk distributors as independent contractors or employees, and puts a particular spin on the existence of compliance with laws.
-Meyer Dairy Distributors Association (the "Association"), was a group of milk distributors who petitioned the NLRB to bargain with its putative employer, Meyer Dairy Company (the "Company").
-The Company countered that Association members were independent contractors.
+NLRB,7 which involved the status of milk distributors as independent contractors or employees, puts a particular spin on the existence of compliance with laws.
+Meyer Dairy Distributors Association (the "Association") was a group of milk distributors who petitioned the NLRB to bargain with its putative employer, Meyer Dairy Company (the "Company").8 The Company majority of the control Global exercised over its aides was to assure compliance with state requirements for home countered that Association members were independent contractors.
 The NLRB found the Association members (the "Distributors") to be employees, and the Company appealed to the Tenth Circuit.